ApurbaAdhikary/learn-anything/readme.md

 Check [contributing.md](contributing.md) instructions for how to run the project and how to contribute.

+The updated version of the website is found at [learnanything.dev](https://learnanything.dev)

 ## Old code

-The code for last release of Learn Anything currently deployed at [learn-anything.xyz](https://learn-anything.xyz) can be found [here](https://github.com/learn-anything/2017-release).
+The code for old release of Learn Anything currently deployed at [learn-anything.xyz](https://learn-anything.xyz) can be found [here](https://github.com/learn-anything/2017-release).

-As new version will be built, old version will be moved to a subdomain and eventually closed down as all the graphs will be present in a better way on new site.
+As new version will be built and will reach feature parity + more, old version will be sunset as all the graphs will be present in a better way on new site.

 ## Team